antonlydell/Pandemy/docs/source/user_guide/sqlite/sqlcontainer.rst

       WHERE ItemId IN (:v0, :v1, :v2)
       ORDER BY ItemId ASC;

-   The new placeholders with mapped values:
+   The new placeholders with mapped replacements:
    {'v0': 1, 'v1': 3, 'v2': 5}

    The DataFrame from the parametrized query: